u451f/industriekultur/README.md

-- Places, where entirely new buildings are standing, for example townhouses or schools, might also be places that were formerly factories, industrial areas , or train tracks.
+- Places, where entirely new buildings are standing, for example townhouses or schools, might also be places that were formerly factories, industrial areas, or train tracks.
 For example:
   - Taschenkaufhaus Gießer-/Karl-Heine-Strasse is standing on the former area of Gießerei Meier & Weichel
   - The new school in Gießerstraße is standing on the former gas factory